sapphirex00/C2Shell/README.md

 Changelog v2.0:
 *  fixed some errors and typos
+*  Supports Golang
-*  Added more tools like: SharpShooter, MetasploitV5, Cactustorch, Veil and more.
+*  Added more tools like: Gobuster, SharpShooter, MetasploitV5, Cactustorch, Veil and more.

 ## How to use it?
 * 1 - Download or clone the repo
 * 2 - Execute as root `sudo ./deploy.sh`
 * 3 - Enjoy the Op

-#### This script still on version 2.0.
-Because of that, this repository will be modified to fix bugs and add more cool features in the future in order to make the red team life's easier.
+#### This repository will be modified to fix bugs and add more cool features in the future in order to make the red team life's easier.
 Hope you like it